Capturing lightning is hard

 When the brain is in a creative state it resembles a thunderstorm:

 For these reasons we should be ready to receive whatever arrives.
-Even if we’re deeply focused on intercontinental frog migrations we should be open to having a salient and spontaneous thought about how language reflects culture and some cultures may therefore be better equipped to tackle certain problems.
-Or indeed anything else
+Even if we’re deeply focused on… intercontinental frog migrations we should be open to having a salient and spontaneous thought about how language reflects culture and some cultures may therefore be better equipped to tackle certain problems.
+Or indeed anything else of interest.

 One of the difficulties of capturing lightning is the variable and unpredictable amount of energy that arrives with each strike.
 When it comes to capturing our thoughts, if we set our focus squarely on trying to capture the big ideas when they strike, we are bound to miss the smaller ideas (lower energy) that in aggregate may deliver a larger proportion of the energy in a storm.